haruki-sugarsun/hacky-helper-crx/ARCHITECTURE.md

    - Pinned tabs are excluded from the tab list UI
    - Tab counts in the window list exclude pinned tabs

+2. **Bookmark Integration**:
+   - Bookmark chooser UI in settings.html for selecting the parent bookmark folder
+   - Configuration to specify which bookmark folder is managed by the extension
+   - Infrastructure for storing and retrieving bookmarks using Chrome's Bookmarks API

 ## Planned Features

 As documented in DEVPLANS.md:

-2. **Named Sessions**:
+1. **Named Sessions**:
    - Ability to name browser windows/sessions

-3. **Bookmark Integration**:
-   - Using bookmarks as URL storage
-   - Automatic session storage as bookmarks
+   - Automatic storage of named sessions as bookmarks
-   - Hierarchical organization of bookmarks

 ## Technical Stack